Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Experiment and Analysis

-During the multi-task subspace finding (MSF) stage, PLMs are trained on $\mathcal{T}_\text{train}$ only, and we evaluate both $E_\text{abs}$ and $E_\text{rel}$ on $\mathcal{T}_\text{train}$ to see how much performance we will lose by reconstructing prompts compressed into $d_I$-dimensional subspace, which will provide an empirical upper bound for the generalization to unseen data and tasks.
-We also reconstruct the trained soft prompts of $\mathcal{T}_\text{test}$ with the auto-encoder learned in MSF and test the performances to investigate the learned auto-encoder's reconstruction ability for unseen soft prompts.
+\paragraph{Evaluation Pipeline: MSF.} During MSF, we first conduct prompt tuning for each task and obtain the soft prompts.
+Then we train an auto-encoder on $\mathcal{T}_\text{train}$, and (1) evaluate the reconstructed prompts on $\mathcal{T}_\text{train}$ (denoted as $\mathcal{T}_\text{train}(\text{MSF})$) to see how much performance we could retain after reconstruction from a $d_I$-dimensional subspace.
+This performance provides an empirical upper bound for the generalization to unseen data and tasks in our setting.
+(2) We also directly reconstruct the soft prompts of $\mathcal{T}_\text{test}$ with the learned auto-encoder and test their performance ($\mathcal{T}_\text{test}(\text{MSF})$) to see the auto-encoder's reconstruction ability for unseen soft prompts.

+\paragraph{Evaluation Pipeline: IST.} During IST, we investigate whether adaptations to various tasks can be reparameterized into the found subspace.